 Extra with TalkTalk:

 - TV Starter (included with TV Plus packages) gives access to six Sky channels - is £5 a month

 - TV Entertainment) adds 30 channels for £12 a month

 - Sky Cinema is £15 a month

 - Sky Sports is £32 a month (six channels)

 - Adding both premium Sky packs will cost £42 a month

-- Kids TV pack (nine live and three on demand channels) is £5 a month
+- The Kids TV pack (nine live and three on demand channels plus over 200 hours of on demand episodes) is £5 a month

-- Asian TV bundle offers channels including Zee TV and Sony TV Asia for £10 a month
+- The Asian TV bundle offers channels including Zee TV and Sony TV Asia for £7.50 a month

 - BT Sport costs £22.99 a month; customers will need to contact BT